yidi-wang/twitter_topic_modeling/README.md

 # Twitter_Topic_Modeling

-This project identifies different topics from the recent twitter feed
+This project identifies different topics from the recent twitter feed.